Kedus Harbe: Reign

-According to Richard Pankhurst, Kedus Harbe tried to break the hold of Egypt on the Ethiopian Church by increasing the number of bishops ordained in his country to seven.
+According to Richard Pankhurst, Kedus Harbe tried to break the hold of Egyptian Coptic influence on the Ethiopian Church by increasing the number of bishops ordained in his country to seven.
 However the prelate, Abba Mikael, refused, stating that this could only be done by the Patriarch of Alexandria, so the king sent letters to the Patriarch and the Muslim ruler of Egypt.
 The ruler was first sympathetic to the request, but the prelate warned him that with that many bishops they could appoint their own Archbishop and be free to develop "enmity and hostility" towards their Muslim neighbors.
 When the messengers returned with Kedus Harbe's answer, the country had experienced great famine and pestilence.
 "These were the first such calamities for which the historical mention exists."

+Succession

+Sergew Hable Selassie noted this king does not appear on the "short" list of Zagwe kings, but does appear on the longer lists.
+On one variation of the "long" list he reigned between Yemrehana Krestos and Lalibela and ruled for 40 years.
+However, another version moved Yemrehana Krestos further down the succession order and as a result Kedus Harbe is placed after Germa Seyum.
+The "longer" Zagwe king list contains sixteen names and states he reigned for 40 years after Yemrehana Kristos.